IRTrail/Voron-Stuff/G2E Filametrix Mod/README.md

 I have included all the necessary parts in each folder.
 They should be oriented to print with no issues.
 The necessary supports are included, and should be discarded after printing.
 The standard Voron print settings should work quite well here.
+I only have a Rapido hotend, thus, I have not updated the other hot end cages.
+I will work on them in the future (in order of the squeakiest wheel).